 If you suffered serious injuries in a West Palm Beach truck accident, you can file a claim for compensation against the driver and trucking company.
 The Law Offices of Anidjar & Levine can help.
 We offer free consultations to accident victims and their families.

 What If I Only Suffered Minor Injuries In My West Palm Beach Truck Accident?

-Florida is a no-fault auto insurance state, meaning motorists must carry a personal injury protection (PIP) insurance policy or pay out of their own pocket to cover minor injuries stemming from a crash.
+Florida is a no-fault auto insurance state, meaning motorists must carry personal injury protection (PIP) insurance or pay out of their pocket to cover minor injuries from a crash.
 This is true no matter who causes the accident.
-The purpose of these laws is to reduce the number of claims that reach the court system and to help drivers receive the money they need more quickly and easily.
+These laws aim to reduce the number of claims that reach the court system and help drivers receive the money they need more quickly and easily.

 If you only suffered minor injuries in a crash with a trucker, we can contact your insurance provider to notify them of the accident.
 Their adjuster may ask to see your vehicle or ask for photos.
 We will also need to provide them with your medical bills and other proof of your medical-related expenses.
-Then, they should pay out to cover this up to the maximum limit of your policy.
+Then, they should pay the maximum limit of your policy.